PierrunoYT/claude-3-artifacts/README.md

 ## Acknowledgments

-- This project uses the OpenRouter API to interact with the Claude 3.5 Sonnet model.
+- This project uses the OpenRouter API to interact with the Claude 3 Sonnet model.
-- UI components are built using the shadcn/ui library.
+- UI components are built using the shadcn/ui library and Tailwind CSS.